Close

 • Return flight reservations or proof of onward travel

-Starting late 2026, visa-exempt travelers entering Croatia will require ETIAS authorization.
-ETIAS application fee: €20 (approximately $22 USD), waived for travelers under 18 or over 70.
-ETIAS is a mandatory €7 pre-travel authorization for visa-exempt travelers.
-This electronic travel authorization must be obtained online before departure and remains valid for multiple trips.
+Visa-exempt travelers entering Croatia will require ETIAS authorization, expected to launch in Q4 2026 with mandatory enforcement from April 2027 following a six-month grace period.
+ETIAS fee: €20 (approximately $22 USD), waived for travelers under 18 or over 70.
+This electronic travel authorization must be obtained online before departure and remains valid for three years or until passport expiry, whichever comes first.

 Success Rates & Extensions